Chalarangelo/30-seconds-of-code/snippets/take.md

 tags: array,beginner
 ---

-Returns an array with n elements removed from the beginning.
+Creates an array with `n` elements removed from the beginning.

 - Use `Array.prototype.slice()` to create a slice of the array with `n` elements taken from the beginning.